 We like to think of the world of second chances, but that is not what forgiveness nor conversion is.
-Thomas challenges us to unequate the two and think not as we would think but as God thinks.
+First, Thomas challenges us to unequate the two and think not as we would think but as God thinks.

-Next he challenges us to question what it mean to be a best friend?
+Next he challenges us to question what it means to be a best friend.
 Obviously Peter was one of Jesus' best friends and yet he denied him vehemently.
 Jesus tests Peter three times after the Resurrection: "Peter do you love me?"
 (John 21:15-17) But is it really a 'test' as we often present it or is it Jesus removing the veil of sin, the self-loathing and fear of failure?
-Is he really moving past the sin to the reason he chose Peter in the first place?
-Jesus desires that Peter"Feed my sheep."
+He is really moving past the sin to the reason he chose Peter in the first place: Jesus desires that Peter"Feed my sheep."

 In this story Jesus asks Peter with the word "agape" and Peter answers with the word "philo".
 Eventually Jesus shifts to "philo" with Peter but a very strong form of the word.
 Jesus realizes and acknowledges the place where Peter is, but he warns him in the next passage as to the difference between the two words.